Clear Search

 2022

-BCRF establishes the Leigh Pate Living Biorepository of Invasive Lobular Breast Cancer—the first repository dedicated to this understudied form of breast cancer.
+BCRF establishes the Leigh Pate Living Biorepository of Invasive Lobular Breast Cancer—the first repository dedicated to lobular breast cancer, which has been understudied.
 The repository will house tumor organoids, images, and data that researchers around the globe can access.

 2023

 BCRF launches the first-of-its-kind Global Data Hub for breast cancer research in collaboration with the University of Pittsburgh.
-The Data Hub provides a centralized portal for researchers to share data along with cutting-edge computational capabilities to analyze massive amounts of untapped information for discoveries.
+The Data Hub provides a centralized portal for researchers to share data, along with cutting-edge computational capabilities to analyze massive amounts of untapped information for future discoveries.